pw598/pw598.github.io/_posts/2025-05-14-MySQL-via-Shell-and-Python.md

 - Convenient debugging
 - "Magic commands", which provide functionality such as allowing other languages

 Magic commands are not the only way to integrate SQL into a Python environment.
 Many libraries and functions, some of which we'll explore, are designed to accept plain-text SQL queries.
-A perk of the magic commands which refer to other languages is that they should yield the kind of keyword-formatting you would expect for the language.
+A perk of the magic commands which refer to other languages is that they should yield the kind of keyword-formatting you would expect of an editor for the language.

 Working in a Google Colab Python notebook, which you can download <a href="https://github.com/pw598/Articles/blob/main/notebooks/MySQL_via_Shell_and_Python.ipynb">here</a>, we will start with shell commands, and progress to include Python functions which wrap SQL queries.
 Of course, hosting your business's database in Google Colab (or through a notebook alone) would be highly problematic, unless you somehow mitigate the fact that the data will disappear at the end of your session.
 However, for our purposes of demonstration and replicability, it will work nicely.